PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 #### Environmental Variables

-* `FASTRTPSGEN_DIR`: Root folder where *eProsima FastRTPSGen* is installed, usually set to `/usr/local`, which is the default installation directory.
+* `FASTRTPSGEN_DIR`: Root folder where *eProsima Fast-RTPS-Gen* is installed, usually set to `/usr/local`, which is the default installation directory.
   If the user sets a different install directory in the `gradle install` step, it must set it here as well.